JitendraCodeAny/SOLID-DesignPrinciples-Java-UseCases/README.md

 Code follows LSP - LSP2.java

-4. I-> Interface Segregation Principle
+4. ISP -> Interface Segregation Principle

 A class should not be forced to implement interface and its methods, which are not needed and irrelevant.